eu-digital-green-certificates/dgc-sh-inspection-ios/README.md

 ## About

-This repository contains the source code of the EU Digital COVID Certificate Verification Center Module for [Smart Health Cards](https://smarthealth.cards/en/) for IOS.
+This repository contains the source code of the EU Digital COVID Certificate Verification Center Module for Verifiable Credentials and [Smart Health Cards](https://smarthealth.cards/en/) for IOS.

 This module provides the functionality for scanning smart health cards (single QR Code).
 Multiple QR Codes are currently not supported.